-The scraps contains so much flavours.
+The scraps contain so many flavors.
 Extracting it to enhance your dishes requires no effort or money!
-You don’t even need time, you can just put it to cook on the stove and forget about it (while home of course)!
+You don't even need time, you can just put it to cook on the stove and forget about it (while the home of course)!

 Let me tell you that influencers will influence!
-I have been really inspired by Jillian Harris as I follow and love watch her stories on Instagram.
+I have been really inspired by Jillian Harris as I follow and love to watch her stories on Instagram.
 She talks about reducing waste, recycling and she has been freezing her scraps too!
-So here we go, let’s all jump on that bandwagon!
+So here we go, let's all jump on that bandwagon!

 All The Positive Reasons To Make This Broth from your Vegetable Scraps

 NO EXTRA EXPENSE: You already bought your veggies and were planning on discard the scraps.
 SAVE THEM!